TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Administrators/Index.rst

 =====

 In the :ref:`t3sitepackage:start` you will also have acquired a working knowledge of Fluid, the templating engine.
-To learn more about Fluid, you may want to use the following resources:
+To learn more about Fluid, you can visit the following resources:

 * `Fluid documentation <https://github.com/TYPO3/Fluid>`__: As Fluid itself can be used independently to TYPO3, it is developed outside of the TYPO3 project.
 This is the start page of the Fluid project.
 * :ref:`t3extbasebook:fluid-start` in the "Extbase / Fluid Book"
 * :ref:`t3viewhelper:start`